jimmyangel/hildemorin/content/blog/third3.md

 ---
 title: Third post
-tags: ["Bowls"]
+tags:
+  - Bowls
-date: 2018-01-18
+date: 2018-01-18T00:00:00.000Z
 ---
-here is some content to show third -- and this is just about bowls
+here is some content to show third (modified with cms)  -- and this is just about bowls